ecpeterson/FormalGeomNotes/README.md

 # FormalGeomNotes
 Notes from the 278 semester class at Harvard

-This repository constitutes a pre-publication manuscript for a book published through Cambridge University Press.
+This repository derives from a pre-publication manuscript for a book published through Cambridge University Press.
 This version is free to download and to use for reference; a full version is available in both print and digital forms through the Cambridge University Press website: